conan-io/conan-io.github.io/_posts/2023-04-24-tensorflow-lite-conan-cpp-mobile-ml-guide.markdown

 {% endhighlight %}

-Then, we build an `Interpreter` that is the class that will take the model and define execute the operations it defines on input data, also providing access to the output.
-To do so, we use the `InterpreterBuilder`, that will allocate memory for the `Interpreter` and manage the set up so that the `Interpreter` can read the provided model.
-Note that before running the inference we tell the interpreter to allocate memory for the model's tensors calling the`AllocateTensors()` method.
-In the last line of this block we also call `PrintInterpreterState` that is a debugging utility useful to inspect the state of the interpreter nodes and tensors.
+Next, we build an `Interpreter`—the class that will take the model and execute the operations it defines on input data while also providing access to the output.
+To do so, we use the `InterpreterBuilder`, which will allocate memory for the `Interpreter` and manage the setup so that the `Interpreter` can read the provided model.
+Note that before running the inference, we tell the interpreter to allocate memory for the model's tensors by calling the `AllocateTensors()` method.
+In the last line of this block, we also call `PrintInterpreterState`, a debugging utility useful for inspecting the state of the interpreter nodes and tensors.

 {% highlight cpp %}